Ivan1248/vidlu/README.md

 This repository contains
 1) a machine learning framework mostly based on PyTorch,
 1) a set of datasets, models and training configurations (as part of the framework), and
-1) a set of scripts that use it
+1) a set of scripts that use it.

-that I am using for research.

 ## Setup